 Those of you considering picking a cult TV scientist may like to know that, in 2004, the ‘Muppet Labs’ Dr Bunsen and his assistant Beaker topped a poll (based on more than 40,000 votes) for the UK’s favourite cult TV boffin!

 Interestingly, the discovery of penicillin by Fleming was accidental.
 Before going on holiday he left some unsterilised agar plates near an open window – luckily a common mould landed on the plates and just before washing them, Fleming noted a clear ring in the jelly around some of the spots of mould, showing inhibited bacterial growth.
-A significant number of other notable scientific discoveries have been discovered by chance, or serendipitiously, and we will return to this topic in week 4.
-In the meantime, here are some other medicines discovered by accident.
+A significant number of other notable scientific discoveries have been made by chance, or serendipitiously, and we will return to this topic in week 4.
+In the meantime, here are some other biologically active compounds discovered by accident.

 • Somnote (Chloral hydrate) – in the body, chloral hydrate (Cl3C–CH(OH)2) was expected to form chloroform (CHCl3), which could induce sleep; no chloroform is formed, but chloral hydrate was found to be a sedative becoming the world’s first mass produced synthetic hypnotic (fans of old movies will know it as a “Mickey Finn”).

-Finally, see if you can recognise the six famous scientists in the face puzzle below – we look forward to reading your suggestions.
+Finally, see if you can recognise the six famous scientists in the face puzzle in the downloads section below – we look forward to reading your suggestions.

 © University of York